nicholasverdugo/Obsidian/ZCom AP Project.md

 #ZComProject
 - Monitor data codes and AP statuses actively
 	- Need to decide on the time interval for this - s, ms?
-- #JSON is the preferred file format (my module will be using it)
+- #JSON is the preferred file format (my module will be formatting the data from the APs as JSON and sending to Cerebro)
 - Backend is written in Java
 - Device I/O API should be able to send the majority of the information we need
 	- However, what we may want to achieve may not be provided by this API